Professor Simon Tanner

-Simon Tanner has an academic background in Library and Information Science.
-He has a wide ranging interest in cross disciplinary thinking and collaborative approaches that reflect a fascination with interactions between memory organisation collections (libraries, museum, archives, media and publishing) and the humanities.
+Simon Tanner has a wide ranging interest in cross disciplinary thinking and collaborative approaches that reflect a fascination with interactions between memory organisation collections (libraries, museum, archives, media and publishing) and the humanities.
+He has an academic background in Library and Information Science.
 His research into charging models & rights policy for digital images in art museums has had a transformative effect on open content policy in the international museum sector.
-Tanner’s Balanced Value Impact Model (BVIM) published in 2012 has proven influential and is in use by Europeana and the Wellcome Trust for instance.
+His Balanced Value Impact Model (BVIM) is used for impact assessment by the GLAM sector all over the world.

 - The value and impact of the digital domain